clambin/covid19/README.md

   password: "its4covid"
 # Monitor section to configure how new covid data should be retrieved
 monitor:
-  # Turn on covid data capturing.
-Default is true
-  enabled: true
   # How ofter new data should be gathered.
 Default is 20m.
   # Be kind to API providers and don't put this too low.
 Data only changes daily anyway
   interval: 20m